 Things to Note Before You Visit Nishizawa Valley

-• The valley is located around 1,100~1,400m above the ground level, so the temperature is 5~6℃ lower.
+- The valley is located around 1,100 to 1,400 meters above the ground level, so the temperature is 5 to 6℃ lower.
 A light jacket may be a good idea even in the summer.

-• As the entire journey takes around 4 ~ 5 hours, it might be wise to grab some snacks from the convenience stores before jumping on the bus bound for Nishizawa Valley.
+- As the entire journey takes around 4 to 5 hours, it would be wise to grab some snacks from the convenience stores before jumping on the bus bound for Nishizawa Valley.

-• Bring along a foldable hiking pole, as these will become handy.
+- Bring along a fordable hiking pole, as these will become handy.

 It is a 60-minute bus ride from either JR Enzan Station (塩山駅) or JR Yamanashishi Station (山梨市駅).